sendgrid/sendgrid-java/README.md

 import com.github.sendgrid.SendGrid;
 ```

-Also include these REQUIRED dependencies in your project:
+#### Include the required dependencies

-You need to include the [http-request library from kevinsawicki](https://github.com/kevinsawicki/http-request).
+* You need to include the [http-request library from kevinsawicki](https://github.com/kevinsawicki/http-request).
-You need to include the [json library from chargebee](http://maven-repository.com/artifact/org.json/org.json/chargebee-1.0)
+* You need to include the [json library from chargebee](http://maven-repository.com/artifact/org.json/org.json/chargebee-1.0)

 ### via Maven